| Title: | Propensity Score Matching of Non-Binary Treatments |

 A Friedman rank sum test will be performed for all covariate types, printed,

-and stored as an attribute to the returned object named friedman
+and stored as an attribute to the returned object named friedman.
+If

 a continuous covariate a repeated measures ANOVA will also be performed, printed,